Differences

 How does the change benefit learners?

 • Learners are able to take units which are relevant to them/their job roles.
 For example, if they are taking the Award and are pre-service (not currently teaching), they can deliver a micro-teach session to their peers.
 If they are in-service (currently teaching), they can take units from the Learning and Development qualification which relate to teaching individuals or groups.
-A YouTube video on how to deliver an effective micro-teach session (by me) can be seen by clicking here and scrolling down the page.

 • Academic writing and referencing is not a requirement for the Level 3 Award, however, it is good practice.